Honeybees on the outside of a hive during a May nectar flow

 • Assess brood pattern and coverage – compact, healthy brood is a good sign.

 • Look carefully along frame bottoms and edges for charged queen cells.
+If you are unsure what you are seeing, use this queen cell identification guide to distinguish between swarm, supersedure and emergency cells.

 • Check that there is enough space for both brood and nectar – congested colonies are more prone to swarm.